Shreya-2803/Shreya-2803/README.md

 ## Interests

-I have a diverse range of interests, from Real Estate News Aggregation to Data Structures and Algorithms.
+I have a diverse range of interests, from web development to Data Structures and Algorithms and Machine learning.

 ## Projects